nahasmace-2004/Vellam-safe-AI/README.md

 [**🔗 View Live Demo on Streamlit**](https://vellam-safe-ai-agm4pap383twgpbav74pho.streamlit.app/)

-**Vazhi-Safe** is an intelligent monitoring system designed for Kerala Panchayats.
+**Vellam-Safe** is an intelligent monitoring system designed for Kerala Panchayats.
 It bridges the gap between raw IoT sensor data and actionable human intelligence using the Google Gemini AI ecosystem.

 ---